Native American Advisory Board

 Lena Fowler is serving her second term on the Coconino County Board of Supervisors for District 5.
 In this capacity, Supervisor Fowler is also serving as Chairwoman of the Board.
 Lena is a founding member of the Tuba City Concerned Citizens, Tuba City Regional Health Care Corporation and served as President of the Association for Indian Self-Determination in Healthcare where she helped organize healthcare contractors to implement P.L.
 91-638 on the Navajo Nation.
 Lena is Diné from the Navajo Nation.

 Terry Rambler is serving his second term as Chairman of the San Carlos Apache Tribe.
 He also serves as Chairman of the Arizona Indian Gaming Association.
 Previously, Chairman Rambler served as a member of the San Carlos Apache Tribal Council, President of the Intertribal Council of Arizona, and board member of the Fort Thomas Unified School District.
-He holds a BS degree in Business Management from the University of Phoenix and has three children.
+He holds a BS Degree in Business Management from the University of Phoenix and has three children.

-Timothy Williams Bio
+Timothy “Tim” Williams (NAU alumni)

 Timothy “Tim” Williams is serving his third term as Chairman of the Fort Mohave Indian Tribe.
-Under Chairman Williams’ leadership, the Tribe renovated the Spirit Mountain Casino in Mohave Valley and put forth a proposal to build a new casino west of Needles, CA. He is a US Marine Corp Veteran and holds an Associate degree from Yavapai College and a Bachelor of Science degree from Northern Arizona University.
-He is married to Tara and they have four daughters.
+Under Chairman Williams’ leadership, the Tribe renovated the Spirit Mountain Casino in Mohave Valley and put forth a proposal to build a new casino west of Needles, CA. He is a US Marine Corp Veteran and holds an associate degree from Yavapai College and a Bachelor of Science degree from Northern Arizona University.
+He is married to Tara, and they have four daughters.